-Out of four, the first crane to be erected was for the Centro Condominiums by Kaitlin Corporation on the south-east corner of Yonge Street and Centre Street.
+Out of four, the first construction crane to be erected was for the Centro Condominiums by Kaitlin Corporation on the south-east corner of Yonge Street and Centre Street.
 This project is an example of urban infill defined as new development in the existing community.

 Sometime early this year a third crane appeared on Leslie Street and can be seen clearly from various points of view within the Town of Aurora.
 This is phase one construction of The Meadows of Aurora, a Christian Seniors Lifestyle Community.

 And here is the last project that is currently using a construction crane, the water storage tank located on the west side of First Commerce Drive, just north of State Farm Way.
 It is a York Region project, Aurora Elevated Tank Construction.
 The construction crane for this water storage tank is soon to be gone from our sight.
 The crane is currently sitting in the middle of the tower and looks like the exterior wall might well be halfway done.
 This elevated water storage tank is to address future water needs to meet peak water demands within Aurora East.